-To minimize or prevent the probability of pollution incident occurring, annual review of the current pollution controls will be conducted by the and Quality and Compliance Manager and an appointed site representative/s.
+To minimize or prevent the probability of pollution incident occurring, annual review of the current pollution controls will be conducted by the and Work Health, Safety and Environment Manager and appointed site representative/s.
 The review is carried out to ensure that the information carried out in the plan is accurate and up to date.
 This assessment shall verify that the plan is capable of being implemented in a workable and effective manner.